 Using these criteria, pathologists divide the FIGO grade into three categories:

 The tumour cells in endometrioid carcinoma can spread from the ovary to another nearby organ such as the fallopian tube or the ovary on the other side of the body.
-If tumour cells are seen on the surface of the fallopian tube or ovary, it suggests that they have travelled there from the tumour.
+If tumour cells are seen on the surface of the fallopian tube or ovary, it suggests that they have spread there from the tumour.
 The spread of cells from the tumour to another body site is called metastasis.
-This information is important because a tumour that has spread or metastasized from one organ to another is given a higher tumour (T) stage (see Pathologic stage below).
+This information is important because a tumour that has spread or metastasized from one organ to another is given a higher tumour (T) stage.

 Each cell in your body contains a set of instructions that tell the cell how to behave.
 These instructions are written in a language called DNA and the instructions are stored on 46 chromosomes in each cell.
 The instructions are broken up into sections called genes and each gene tells the cell how to produce a protein.
 Proteins allow cells to live and to work properly.

 If the DNA becomes damaged or if it cannot be read accurately, the cell will be unable to produce normal proteins and the cell may not function normally.
 An area of damaged DNA is called a mutation and mutations are one of the most common causes of cancer in humans.